ComFreek/ColoredLetterGenerator/README.md

 ### Writing configuration

-It's best explained by an example:
+It's best explained by an example:<br />
+(Note: lines starting with `#` are comments.
+You have to remove them before running this application since JSON doesn't support any kind of comments.)

 ```
 {